oliverphilcox/RascalC/docs/usage/main-code.rst

 Overview
 ----------

+.. todo:: update to add new parameters for refining in parameters.h

 This is the main section of RascalC, where a covariance matrix estimates are computed via Monte Carlo integration from a given set of input particles.
 Depending on the number of input fields the code will compute either components for a single covariance matrix or all required components for 6 cross-covariance matrices.

 **NB**: Before running this code, the jackknife weights and binned pair counts must be computed